-A total of \$216,064 was expended and/or encumbered for the Treasury Services-Cash Management program.
-The allocation was used for the compensation, operating expenses, and equipment costs for two accounting staff.
+A total of \$273,680 was expended and/or encumbered for the Treasury Services-Cash Management program.
+The allocation was used for the salary, benefits, and support costs for two accounting staff.
 Staff are engaged in the accounting and distribution of all uniform civil fees (UCF) collected by the trial courts.
 Responsibilities include receiving cash deposits and monthly collection reporting of UCF for all 58 trial courts, entering UCF reporting into a web-based application that calculates the statutory distributions, executing the monthly cash distributions due state and local agency recipients, and completing the appropriate financial accounting.
 Staff performed other cash management and treasury duties as needed for the trial courts.